makrai/notes/acheampong21-Transformer-emotion-review.md

         * 94.72%, 93.29%, and 89.85% for the Blitzer, Pang and Lee, and Amazon
       * Figure 1 illustrated the revised hourglass model
 * The approaches for recognizing emotions from texts as
-  * outlined by Acheampong+ (2020) inferred that Machine learning approaches
+  * outlined by Acheampong+ (2020)
   * SOTA: deep learning techniques in the lead
-  * remaining issues: However, there remained the hurdle of adequate knowledge
+  * remaining issues with deep learning
-    * extracting the relationship between long term dependent texts the
+    * extracting the relationship between long term dependent texts
     * parallel processing of text sequence, and the
-    * integration of logical reasoning within these techniques.
-The
+    * integration of logical reasoning within these techniques

 # 3 The concept of transformers